-1. The Parties recognize that it is inappropriate to encourage investment by weakening or reducing the protections afforded in domestic labor laws.
+- 1. The Parties recognize that it is inappropriate to encourage investment by weakening or reducing the protections afforded in domestic labor laws.
 Accordingly, each Party shall strive to ensure that it does not waive or otherwise derogate from, or offer to waive or otherwise derogate from, such laws in a manner that weakens or reduces adherence to the internationally recognized labor rights referred to in paragraph 2 as an encouragement for the establishment, acquisition, expansion, or retention of an investment in its territory.
-If a Party considers that the other Party has offered such an encouragement, it may request consultations with the other Party and the two Parties shall consult with a view to avoiding any such encouragement.

-- 2. For purposes of this Article, "labor laws" means each Party's statutes or regulations, (13) or provisions thereof, that are directly related to the following internationally recognized labor rights: - (a) the right of association; - (b) the right to organize and bargain collectively; - (c) a prohibition on the use of any form of forced or compulsory labor; - (d) labor protections for children and young people, including a minimum age for the employment of children and the prohibition and elimination of the worst forms of child labor; and - (e) acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health. - (13) For the United States, "statutes or regulations" for purposes of this Article means an act of the United States Congress or regulations promulgated pursuant to an act of the United States Congress that is enforceable by action of the central level of government.
+If a Party considers that the other Party has offered such an encouragement, it may request consultations with the other Party and the two Parties shall consult with a view to avoiding any such encouragement. - 2.
+For purposes of this Article, "labor laws" means each Party's statutes or regulations,(14) or provisions thereof, that are directly related to the following internationally recognized labor rights: - (a) The right of association; - (b) The right to organize and bargain collectively; - (c) A prohibition on the use of any form of forced or compulsory labor; - (d) Labor protections for children and young people, including a minimum age for the employment of children and the prohibition and elimination of the worst forms of child labor; and - (e) Acceptable conditions of work with respect to minimum wages, hours of work, and occupational safety and health. - 3.
+Nothing in this Treaty shall be construed to prevent a Party from adopting, maintaining, or enforcing any measure otherwise consistent with this Treaty that it considers appropriate to ensure that investment activity in its territory is undertaken in a manner sensitive to labor concerns.

 Article 14.
-Non-Conforming Measures
+Non-conforming Measures

-- 1. Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], and 9 [Senior Management and Boards of Directors] do not apply to: - (a) any existing non-conforming measure that is maintained by a Party at: - (i) the central level of government, as set out by that Party in its Schedule to Annex I or Annex IH, - (ii) a regional level of government, as set out by that Party in its Schedule to Annex I or Annex II, or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], or 9 [Senior Management and Boards of Directors]. - 2.
-Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], and 9 [Senior Management and Boards of Directors] do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II. - 3.
-Neither Party may, under any measure adopted after the date of entry into force of this Treaty and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective. - 4.
-Articles 3 [National Treatment] and 4 [Most-Favored-Nation Treatment] do not apply to any measure covered by an exception to, or derogation from, the obligations under Article 3 or 4 of the TRIPS Agreement, as specifically provided in those Articles and in Article 5 of the TRIPS Agreement. - 5.
-Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], and 9 [Senior Management and Boards of Directors] do not apply to: - (a) government procurement; or - (b) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.
+- 1. Articles 3, 4, 8, and 9 do not apply to: - (a) Any existing non-conforming measure that is maintained by a Party at: - (i) The central level of government, as set out by that Party in its Schedule to Annex I or Annex III, - (ii) A regional level of government, as set out by that Party in its Schedule to Annex I or Annex III, or - (iii) A local level of government; - (b) The continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) An amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 3, 4, 8, or 9. - 2.
+Articles 3, 4, 8, and 9 do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II. - 3.
+Neither Party may, under any measure adopted after the date of entry into force of this Treaty and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective.

+- 4. Articles 3 and 4 do not apply to any measure covered by an exception to, or derogation from, the obligations under Article 3 or 4 of the TRIPS Agreement, as specifically provided in those Articles and in Article 5 of the TRIPS Agreement. - 5.
+Articles 3, 4, and 9 do not apply to: - (a) Government procurement; or - (b) Subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.